Vikings mailbag: Draft position? Quarterback trade scenario? Roster construction?

 AK: Let's look at that Patriots' third-ranked defense.
 Cornerback J.C.
 Jackson is making about $3.4 million this year on a restricted free agent tender because he was a 2018 undrafted free agent.
 He's about to make a lot of money this spring, but that's a cheap reward for Bill Belichick, the general manager and the coach, for finding and developing an undrafted talent.
 That's organizational success, from scouting to assistant coaching, not just Belichick.
 Another Patriots defensive leader, linebacker Matt Judon, has 12.5 sacks after the ex-Raven signed a four-year deal with $30 million fully guaranteed last offseason.
 Two other top defensive backs, Kyle Duggar (second-round pick) and Adrian Phillips (free agent), were additions in the 2020 offseason.
 Linebacker Ja'Whaun Bentley was a 2018 fifth-round pick, but he's about to rank top two in tackles on the team for a second straight season.

 The Vikings haven't drafted an above-average defensive starter since... maybe Danielle Hunter in 2015's third round?
 They've leaned on 2020 fourth-round pick D.J.
-Wonnum, who has been learning on the job, and did take Mackensie Alexander in 2016's second round.
-But the top-end contributors in the draft have dried up after taking Anthony Barr, Eric Kendricks and Danielle Hunter in the 2014 and 2015 classes.
-So they've spent in free agency, where Pierce has played 8 of 32 games since signing; Barr stayed on a restructured deal and has played 12 games in the same span.
-Offenses often threw away from Patrick Peterson while Bashaud Breeland was a disappointment.
+Wonnum, who has been learning on the job, and they took Mackensie Alexander in 2016's second round.
+But the top-end contributors in the draft have dried up after taking Barr, Kendricks and Hunter in the 2014 and 2015 classes.
+So they've spent in free agency, where Pierce has played 8 of 32 games since signing.
+Barr stayed on a restructured deal and has played 12 games in the same span.
+Offenses often threw away from Peterson while Breeland was a disappointment.
 The pass defense was erratic with no consistent four-man pass rush or coverage, speaking to the lack of talent/development among edge rushers and cornerbacks.

 —